saeendamghanian/eshop-sample-1/README.md

 # eshop-sample-1
-A sample of electronic shop #1
+A sample of electronic shop #1 for customer demo